je-suis-tm/machine-learning/README.md

 ## Machine Learning Algorithm Implementation

-> You never truly understands how a wheel works until you reinvent it.<br>
+> You never truly understand how a wheel works until you reinvent it.<br>
 > --- T.M.

 <hr>